amaxwell/tlutility/index.md

 TeX Live Utility is a Mac OS X graphical interface for [TeX Live Manager](http://www.tug.org/texlive/tlmgr.html), which is a tool provided with [TeX Live](http://www.tug.org/texlive/) 2008 and later, for updating, installing, and otherwise managing TeX Live.
 TeX Live Utility aims to provide a native Mac OS X interface for the most commonly used functions of the TeX Live Manager command-line tool.

+Use the "Latest Version" link in the sidebar to download a compiled binary (either a .dmg or .tar.gz file, depending on the version).
+If you are using Mac OS X Catalina or later, you will need to control-click (or right-click) on the TeX Live Utility icon in Finder and choose "Open" from the contextual menu, due to Apple's Gatekeeper.
+If you need more information, see this [blog post](https://lapcatsoftware.com/articles/unsigned.html) for details.

 ## Functionality

 The present subset of commands is as follows: